b-data/docker-swarm-ipv6-nftables/NOTES.md

 **Note:** Setting `net.ipv6.conf.eth0.accept_ra=2` in `/etc/sysctl.d/99-ipv6.conf` is required for this to work.
-:information: I don't understand exactly why this is needed.
+:information_source: I don't understand exactly why this is needed.

 ### Container to container